Haldrion/rcos-status-updates/fall_2018/week_08.md

 > Find a low-cost PCB fabriction service and get some PCBs fabricated (Basic PCB?)

-> Give dimensions to Anton so he can finsh the enclose design
+> Give dimensions to Anton so he can finish the enclosure design

 > Start thinking about other improvements?